EGI-Federation/gridinfo/glite-info-static-create/README.txt

 TODO
 There are several improvements that could be done:
-- Use getops and parse more arguments (template name, cfg file path, etc.)
-- Improve script error handling and do more existence checks
 - Be able to use several .cfg files in one invocation
 - Package it into several RPMs (one for core and one per module)
-- Create documentation on howto create a new module
+- Create documentation on how to create a new module

 CHANGELOG
 0.1 (02/02/2010):
   - First draft
+0.2 (03/02/2010):
+  - Renamed the script from glite-info-static-create.sh to glite-info-create.sh
+  - Help info embedded into the script (Laurence's request)
+  - Use getops and parse more arguments (template name, cfg file path, etc.)
+  - Improve script error handling and do more existence checks